garfix/nli-go/doc/manual/knowledge-engineer/creating-a-grammar.md

 I don't think I found the ultimate way to represent questions, but what I'd like to do is to create a main rewrite rule for the fixed structure:

-    { rule: interrogative_clause(P1) -> aux_do(_) do_clause(P1),                        sense: yes_no() }
+    { rule: interrogative_clause(P1) -> aux_do(_) do_clause(P1),                        sense: intent(yes_no) }

 and then refine the changing part in a separate rule:

     { rule: do_clause(P1) -> np(E1) tv(P1, E1, E2) np(E2),                              sense: find([sem(1) sem(3)], sem(2)) }

-The first rule states that these type of questions start with "do" and that they are yes/no questions, which means that their answer is a simple yes or no. The `yes_no()` in the sense of the rule is a kind of tag that is used by the solution to recognize the type of sentence.
+The first rule states that these type of questions start with "do" and that they are yes/no questions, which means that their answer is a simple yes or no. The `intent(yes_no)` in the sense of the rule is a kind of tag that is used by the solution to recognize the type of sentence.

 The seconde rule says that the changing part has a NP, a VP and another NP.